General terms Crivits & Persyn of Business (version October 2022)

 6.2 The client may only claim compensation for damages due to intentional or gross negligence or, except in cases of force majeure, due to the failure of the firm to perform essential obligations.
 Moreover, any indirect or consequential damages, including damages suffered by third parties or loss of profits, are not eligible for compensation.

 6.3 If losses or damages are partly caused by third parties, the firm shall only be liable for losses or damages that are directly caused by the error or negligence of the firm, without being jointly liable with those third parties.

 6.4 The firm shall not be liable for delays or shortcomings in the performance of work as a result of force majeure or any (other) event beyond its reasonable control.

-6.5 A claim or action against the firm must, under penalty of forfeiture, be brought before court without any unreasonable delay.
-Any claim or action against the firm shall in any case lapse if legal proceedings regarding the claim or action have not been initiated within one year after the circumstance that gives rise or may give rise to the claim or action has been detected, or could reasonably have been detected by the client.
+6.5 A claim or action against the firm must, under penalty of forfeiture be brought before court without any unreasonable delay, under penalty of forfeiture.
+Any claim or action against the firm shall in any case lapse if legal proceedings regarding the claim or action have not been initiated within two years after the circumstance that gives rise or may give rise to the claim or action has been detected, or could reasonably have been detected by the client.

-6.6 Without prejudice to shorter expiry periods pursuant to the law or these terms, all liability and other claims against the firm shall expire two years after the end of the work in question.
+6.6 Without prejudice to shorter expiry periods pursuant to the law or these terms, all liability and other claims against the firm shall expire three years after the end of the assignment in question.

 7. Termination of the cooperation

 The client and the firm - with the latter taking account of the ethical obligations in this respect - can terminate the agreement at any time by notifying the other party accordingly in writing.